 India in Ancient Greek Accounts

-Maritime Encounters in the Modern Era
+Maritime Encounters in Modern Era

-After an abysmal lapse of 22 plus centuries, the first military Greek ship to enter the Indian Ocean since Nearchus’ time was the armoured cruiser Georgios Averof.
-The ship was the most formidable asset of the Royal Hellenic Navy in the first half of the 20th century with a stellar trajectory in the Balkan Wars (1912–13), WWI and WWII.
-A state-of-the-art vessel, it was constructed in Italy, arrived in Greece in 1911 and was decommissioned in 1952.
+After an abysmal lapse of 22 plus centuries, the first Greek military ship to enter the Indian Ocean since Nearchus’ time was the armoured cruiser Georgios Averof.
+Averof was the most formidable asset of the Royal Hellenic Navy in the first half of the 20th century with a stellar trajectory in the Balkan Wars (1912–13), WWI, and WWII.
+A state-of-the-art vessel, it was constructed in Italy, arrived in Greece in 1911, and was decommissioned in 1952.
 Averof reached Bombay in September 1941 and returned to Egypt in November 1942.
+During its stay in the Indian subcontinent, it joined several missions in the Indian Ocean and the Persian Gulf.
+The activities of the battleship and life in Bombay in the early 1940s have been documented by a fascinating collection of photographs produced by Antonis Doukis, a sailor who served on Averof from 1941 till 1944.
+Similarly, another Greek warship, the cannon-class destroyer Aetos (Eagle) participated in the Royal Navy’s Indian Ocean campaign.

-In July 2023, the Indian destroyer INS Chennai and the Greek frigate Nikiforos Fokas pursued passage exercises in the Aegean Sea, which involved tactical manoeuvres, communication drills and helicopter operations.
+In July 2023, the Indian destroyer INS Chennai and the Greek frigate Nikiforos Fokas pursued passage exercises in the Aegean Sea, which included tactical manoeuvres, communication drills, and helicopter operations.
 These activities signalled the dedication of the Greek and Indian naval forces to bolstering interoperability and mutual understanding.
-A significant milestone in the Greco-Indian strategic partnership was the maiden visit of India’s Navy Chief Admiral Dinesh K Tripathi in September 2024 to Athens — a few days after the arrival of the Indian Navy’s frontline frigate INS Tabar in the Greek island of Crete.
+A significant milestone in the Greco-Indian strategic partnership was the maiden visit of India’s Navy Chief Admiral Dinesh K. Tripathi in September 2024 to Athens — just a few days after the arrival of the Indian Navy’s frontline frigate INS Tabar in the Greek island of Crete.
+One of the key takeaways of Admiral Tripathi’s deliberations with high-level Greek defence officials was the focus on boosting synergies on both the strategic and operational levels in naval capacity building, interoperability, and training.
+The Hellenic and Indian navies conducted a joint naval drill in February 2025 in the Arabian Sea on the heels of the International Defence Exhibition (IDEX) & the Naval Defence and Maritime Security Exhibition (NAVDEX) 2025 in Abu Dhabi.

 Greece, India and Maritime Security

-Greece and India share a firm commitment to a free and open maritime order anchored on the principles of the International Law of the Sea, as enshrined in the UN Convention on the Law of the Sea (UNCLOS).
-Both nations are well-placed to foster cooperation in the maritime domain across the eastern Mediterranean, Red Sea, and Indian Ocean to ensure regional stability and freedom of navigation.
+Greece and India share a firm commitment to a free and open maritime order anchored upon the principles of the International Law of the Sea, as enshrined in the UN Convention on the Law of the Sea (UNCLOS).
+Both nations are well-placed to foster cooperation in the maritime domain across the Eastern Mediterranean, Red Sea, and Indian Ocean to ensure regional stability and freedom of navigation.
 As their strategic ambitions increasingly converge, there are ample opportunities for joint initiatives that can strengthen maritime security.

-In the Red Sea, Greece has spearheaded the EU-sponsored naval operation Aspides (the term derives from Greek and means shields).
-Aspides is coordinated by a Greek admiral in Larissa (central Greece), and its objective is to guarantee freedom of navigation, maritime security, particularly for commercial vessels, in the Red Sea, the Indian Ocean and the Persian Gulf in accord with the EU’s Common Security and Defence Policy (CSDP).
+In the Red Sea, Greece has spearheaded the EU-sponsored naval operation Aspides (the name derives from Greek and means “shields”).
+Aspides is coordinated by a Greek admiral in Larissa (central Greece), and its objective is to guarantee freedom of navigation, maritime security, particularly for commercial vessels, in the Red Sea, the Indian Ocean, and the Persian Gulf in accord with the EU’s Common Security and Defence Policy (CSDP).
+Greece has played a crucial role in European endeavours to protect shipping lanes, while India has intensified its naval presence through renewed maritime security operations aimed at safeguarding critical trade pathways.
+These parallel efforts could enhance the safety of maritime corridors, which are threatened by piracy and hybrid attacks, through joint patrols, intelligence sharing, and operational coordination.

 Strategic Convergence

 The commitment of PM Narendra Modi’s government to recovering India’s indigenous naval heritage will necessitate more comprehensive research into how it interacted with other traditions and knowledge systems.
 Resuscitating civilizational bonds and refashioning modes of maritime connectivity that existed in the past can enhance awareness of India’s role in history as a sea power.
-Amplifying the scope of New Delhi’s agenda to reconsider links between Greece and India in light of concrete historical precedents has the potential to deepen strategic cooperation between the two nations in the maritime domain and generate a more nuanced understanding of the intricate dynamics of the Mediterranean and Indian Ocean regions.
+Amplifying the scope of New Delhi’s agenda to reconsider links between Greece and India in light of concrete historical precedents has the potential to help deepen strategic cooperation between the two nations in the maritime domain and generate a more nuanced understanding of the intricate dynamics of the Mediterranean and Indian Ocean regions.

 Prof Vasileios Syros is Director of the Early Modern Greek Culture Program at The Medici Archive Project (Florence, Italy).
-He served as Greek Chair Professor at Jawaharlal Nehru University
+He served as Greek Chair Professor at Jawaharlal Nehru University.

 More Columns